Golden Isles of Georgia: History

 Today's Golden Isles were first settled about 4,500 years ago by tribes of the Creek nation.
 When the Spaniards arrived in the early 1500s, they encountered the Guale and Mocame tribes of the Timucuan people.
 Relations between the Native Americans and the European newcomers alternated between friendly and hostile, as their allegiance was sought by competing Old World powers.
 By the late 1600s most of present-day Georgia became known as the "Debatable Land," while the French, Spanish and English all fought to establish dominance.

-During this time, a Scottish nobleman, Sir Robert Montgomery, who envisioned a utopian colony between the Savannah and Altamaha rivers, published "A Description of the Golden Islands" in London (1720).
-The colony was never established, but the name persists to this day.
+During this time, a Scottish nobleman, Sir Robert Montgomery, who envisioned a utopian colony called the Margravate of Azilia between the Savannah and Altamaha rivers, published "A Description of the Golden Islands" in London (1720).
+The colony was never established, but the Golden Islands name persists to this day.

 By the 1730s, the Native American population had declined, and Great Britain had prevailed to the extent of founding the colony of Georgia under the leadership of Gen. James Oglethorpe, who established the city of Savannah.
 (Some three decades later, the town of Brunswick would be laid out in a similar grid pattern, consisting of streets and squares.)
 In 1736, Oglethorpe built Fort Frederica on the western shore of St. Simons Island to defend the Georgia colony from the Spaniards to the south.

 Title to the "Debatable Land" was finally established in 1742, after the Battle of Bloody Marsh on St. Simons Island.
 By way of strategic brilliance and trickery, Gen. Oglethorpe and his badly outnumbered force defeated the Spaniards, who then retreated to St. Augustine, never to return.
 When the General's force was disbanded in 1749, Fort Frederica fell into disuse, and was destroyed by fire in 1758.
 Today the fort's remains, along with the Bloody Marsh site, is a national monument operated by the National Park Service.